behzadayubifar/darooyar/server/README.md

 1. Get an API key from OpenAI: https://platform.openai.com/
 2. Set the API key in the `.env` file
 3. Use the AI-powered endpoints

+### Liara Storage Integration

+The server uses Liara's S3-compatible storage for image uploads.
+To use this feature:

+1. Create a Liara storage account
+2. Create a bucket for storing images
+3. Get your access key, secret key, and endpoint URL
+4. Set the configuration in the `.env` file
+5. Use the image upload endpoints

 ## License